CodezPoet/code_examples/README.md

 ### Symfony

-Example of MVC OOP PHP in Symfony framework.
+Example of MVC PHP OOP in Symfony framework.
 The example connects with Google Search API to look for fashion, and displays the result in HTML, using Twig templates.

 ### WordPress

-WordPress code examples
+WordPress code examples.
+The example code unsets the blog cookies for visitors so visitors get less cookies, unless a logged in user

 ## Can you code "X" or "Y"?